msawatzky75/strint/README.md

+Note: This library is incomplete and development has stopped after i found bigint :P

 # StrInt
 A string encoded Integer class that can handle numbers bigger than 53 bits.
+This was meant as brain food, and not to be used in any production code.

 #### Constructor
 | Parameters | Types |